Mayfair, Saskatoon: Education

 Prior to the completion of the first stage of Mayfair School, pupils of the district were accommodated in temporary frame structures.
 The basement for the brick school at Mayfair had been completed in 1914.
 However, further progress on construction was not resumed until six years later.
 In January 1919, the Board realized that the use of the framed buildings would no longer meet the accommodation needs of the Mayfair district.
 Tenders were called for the completion of the permanent structure.
 A. W. Cassidy and Company was offered the contract, and work commenced in August of that year.
 The amount of the tender and sub-trades was a total of $212,484.00.
 This first stage of the building structure provided ten classrooms.

 In 1952 an addition of four classrooms and an auditorium, was completed in 1952 at a total cost of $133,393.00.

 Building plans for the 1958-59 school year provided for an addition of four classrooms at Mayfair school.
 Architects, Webster, Forrester and Scott, and contractor W.C.
 Wells, were involved in the project which was opened in September 1959.

+The Mayfair community is located adjacent to the Kelsey campus of Saskatchewan Polytechnic to the southeast.